med-seg/p/README.md

 **2) TESTING STAGE:**

-To initiate the training stage, modify and run one of the following files:
+To initiate the testing stage, modify and run one of the following files:

 **generate_predictions.m** -  generate binary segmentation mapping using trained deep learning model.
 You will need to modify this file accordingly.